Subscription Modal Banner

 What currencies does Instarem amaze support?

-Like other multi-currency wallets out there, Instarem amaze also has a multi-currency wallet feature; you can store and covert in Sing dollars, Euros, British pounds, and Swiss francs, with support for Japanese yen, New Zealand dollar, and Australian dollar to come.
+Like other multi-currency wallets out there, Instarem amaze also has a multi-currency wallet feature; you can store and covert in Singapore dollars, Euros, British pounds, Swiss francs, Japanese yen, New Zealand dollars, and Australian dollars.

 That said, if you want more currency support, then Wise and Revolut are better options.
 Wise supports over 50 currencies, while Revolut allows you to hold more than 30+ currencies.